oracle-devrel/technology-engineering/cloud-infrastructure/infrastructure-security/ocivault/README.md

-# <OCI Vault>
+# OCI Vault

-OCI Vault lets you to centrally manage and control use of keys and secrets across a wide range of OCI services and applications.
+OCI Vault lets you centrally manage and control the use of keys and secrets across a wide range of OCI services and applications.
 OCI Vault is a secure, resilient managed service that lets you focus on your data encryption needs without worrying about time-consuming administrative tasks such as hardware provisioning, software patching, and high availability.

 # Table of Contents